 - Negotiate weaner price.
 He paid ₱4,000/head.
 LW × Landrace weaners from local multipliers run ₱3,000-₱3,500.
 That's ₱500-₱1,000 saved per head.

-- Fix the 10% mortality.
-One dead pig in a 10-head batch raises effective cost per surviving head by 11%.
-Vaccination (₱100-₱200/head) and biosecurity are cheaper than dead pigs.
+- Fix the mortality.
+One dead pig in a 10-head batch raises effective cost per surviving head by about 11%.
+Vaccination (₱100-₱200/head, see the health program in the cost breakdown) and biosecurity are cheaper than dead pigs.

 The Debt Trap: Lending Apps vs Real Financing